rcqls/jl4R/README.md

 This is an attempt to embed the julia language in R. Actually, very basic julia types are converted to R objects (DataFrame coming soon!).

+## requirement

+[julia-api4rcqls](https://github.com/rcqls/julia-api4rcqls): since the current project is a work in progress and very experimental, we prefer to use the julia-api4rcqls tools.
+Furthermore, julia-api4rcqls is used both in [jl4R](https://github.com/rcqls/jl4R) and [jl4rb](https://github.com/rcqls/jl4rb) projects.

 ## Install